 Palliative care - shortness of breath

-When you feel like you are not getting enough air or you're having trouble breathing, it is called shortness of breath.
+Someone who is very ill may have trouble breathing or feel as if they are not getting enough air.
+This condition is called shortness of breath.
 The medical term for this is dyspnea.
 Shortness of breath may just be a problem when walking up stairs.
-Or it may be so severe that you have trouble talking or eating.
+Or it may be so severe that the person has trouble talking or eating.

 Shortness of breath has many possible causes, including: